 Under Danish law the possibility to demand damages for non-delivery of goods or services takes its outset in the agreement between the parties, i.e. what has been regulated in the contract between the parties.

 Force majeure is when a party in an agreement due to events of circumstances beyond his control makes it impossible for that party to perform under the contract.
 This would typically be the destruction of the goods as a result of an unexpected natural disaster, suddenly Imposed restrictions such as a ban on import or export, suddenly emerged warfare, civil revolts or national strikes.
-The common denominator for these events to be designated as force majeure is that they shall have emerged suddenly and that the seller (or buyer in situations of sudden currency restrictions or international sanctions) could not foresee these and thereby take preventive actions or subsequently overcome the impediment or its consequences by taken alternative measures.
+The common denominator for these events to be designated as force majeure is that they shall have emerged suddenly and that the seller (or buyer in situations of sudden currency restrictions or international sanctions) could not foresee these and thereby take preventive actions.

 In Denmark it is very difficult to prevail in a matter regarding release of liability on the basis of force majeure considerations, as Danish case law is very restrictive regarding the concrete use of force majeure.
 If one desires to claim force majeure one will have to lift the burden of proof that it is impossible to perform under the contract due to the current force majeure situation.

-In cases where the parties have included a force majeure clause in their contract and does this clause not exhaust the specific events that can lead to force majeure then it is down to an individual interpretation as whether or not an epidemic outburst of illness can be characterised as force majeure that makes it impossible to honour the contract – at least for the time being.
+In cases where the parties have included a force majeure clause in their contract and does this clause not exhaust the concrete events that can lead to force majeure then it is down to a concrete interpretation as whether an epidemic outburst of illness can be characterised as force majeure that makes it impossible to honour the contract.
 In this connection emphasis will be on the announcements made by the public authorities or international organisations including but not limited to the Danish Health Authority, the Serum Institute and WHO.

-At Magnusson we have a Magnusson International COVID-19 Response Team that has already reviewed and advised about concrete agreement related problems that the outbreak of covid-19 has caused.
+At Magnusson we have an inter-Scandinavian team that has already reviewed and advised about concrete agreement related problems that the outbreak of COVID-19 has caused.
 We are on short notice ready do a review of the agreements of other businesses and provide advice of how the business should act and how it secures itself the best way going forward.

 Partner / Advokat, Co-Head of Corporate & M&A, Head of Capital Markets and Head of Middle East Desk